Guide

 How Saden Handles Arabic Dialects

-The confirmation is kept simple: just the caller's name and a promise of WhatsApp confirmation.
+The confirmation is kept simple: just the caller's name and a promise of SMS confirmation.
 No attempting to read back quantities, dates, or complex details — those are captured in the system and sent via text.